 Milwaukee bankruptcy avoidance plan up for approval in Wisconsin Legislature

-A plan to prevent Milwaukee from going bankrupt is expected to win bipartisan approval in the Wisconsin Legislature

 MADISON, Wis.
-(AP) — A plan to prevent Milwaukee from going bankrupt, struck between Republican lawmakers, leaders in the heavily Democratic city and Gov. Tony Evers, was expected to win bipartisan approval Wednesday in the Wisconsin Legislature.
+(AP) — A plan to prevent Milwaukee from going bankrupt, struck between Republican lawmakers, leaders in the heavily Democratic city and Gov. Tony Evers, was up for approval Wednesday in the Wisconsin Legislature.

 The measure is part of a larger deal reached with the Democratic governor and Republicans who control the Legislature that also includes spending more than $1 billion more on K-12 schools.
 Once approved by the Legislature, the bills would head to Evers, who is expected to sign them into law.

+There was some question Wednesday ahead of the scheduled vote about whether there were enough Republicans on board to approve the deal in the Senate.

+When asked if Republicans may need help from Democrats to pass the measure, GOP Senate Majority Leader Devin LeMahieu said it depended on how closed-door talks with lawmakers went.
+The plan remained to pass the bill on Wednesday as scheduled, he told reporters.

-Both the Milwaukee plan and the corresponding school funding proposal have their detractors, despite the bipartisan deal.
+Both the Milwaukee proposal and the corresponding school funding bill have their detractors, despite the bipartisan deal.

 Conservatives deride the Milwaukee bill as a bailout for the state’s largest and most Democratic city and say local sales tax increases should need voter approval.
 The state schoolteachers union doesn’t like increasing voucher payments to private schools that are a part of the education funding plan and called on Evers to veto it.